syedmohs/CVAT-processing/README.md

-📘 README – CVAT Annotation Visualization
+# 📘 CVAT Annotation Visualization

-This repository contains a Python script that visualizes CVAT polyline annotations on top of the original images.
+This repository contains a **Python script** designed to visualize **CVAT polyline annotations** overlaid on the original image files.

-The script reads your annotations.xml, overlays all annotation polylines on the corresponding image files, and saves the output.
+The script reads your `annotations.xml` file, overlays all annotation polylines onto the corresponding images, and saves the output.

+---

-📦 Folder Structure
+## 📦 Folder Structure

-Organize your project like this:
+Organize your project files in the following structure for the script to run correctly: project/

-project/
 │
-├── annotations.xml
+├── annotations.xml         <-- Your CVAT output file
 │
-├── images/
-│     ├── scene00001.png
+├── images/                 <-- All the image frames go here │     ├── scene00001.png
 │     ├── scene00006.png
 │     ├── scene00011.png
-│     └── ... (all image frames)
+│     └── ... (and so on)
 │
-└── overlay.ipynb
+└── overlay.ipynb           <-- The visualization script/notebook

+---

-▶️ How to Use
+## ▶️ How to Use

-1. Install Requirements
+### 1. Install Requirements

-Make sure you have OpenCV installed:
+Ensure you have the necessary libraries installed.

+# Required: OpenCV for image manipulation and drawing
 pip install opencv-python

-(Optional but recommended)
+# Optional but Recommended: NumPy for efficient array handling
 pip install numpy

-2. Run the Script

-Save the visualization script as annotate_cvat.py, then run:
+bash

-python annotate_cvat.py
+# Run the script: python annotate_cvat.py

-3. Output

-Annotated images will be saved inside:

-annotated_output/
+# Output: annotated_output/

-Each output image will have green polylines showing your "liver annotation".

-🧠 Script Overview

-The script:
+# script overview
+The script performs the following steps:

-Loads annotations.xml
+Loads the annotations.xml file.

-Extracts all <image> tags
+Extracts all <image> tags.

-Reads their name field (e.g., "scene00001.png")
+Reads the name field (e.g., "scene00001.png") to find the corresponding image file.

-Parses each <polyline> associated with that image
+Parses each <polyline> associated with that image to get the coordinate data.

-Draws the polylines on the image using OpenCV
+Draws the polylines on the image using OpenCV functions.

-Saves them to annotated_output/
+Saves the annotated image to the annotated_output/ directory.